ENGAGE2026-02-09T12:56:41+01:00

 Project vision

-The project’s overarching vision is to understand and leverage the positive associations between seagrasses, invertebrates, and their associated microbial communities as nature-based solutions to address prominent societal and environmental challenges in coastal ecosystems.
+The ENGAGE project aims to understand and harness the positive interactions between seagrasses, invertebrates, and their associated microbial communities.
+These interactions act as nature-based solutions to address pressing environmental and societal challenges in coastal ecosystems.

-It aims to contribute and promote the conservation and restoration of healthy seagrass meadows to mitigate the impacts of global changes and the ongoing biodiversity crisis.
+The project also promotes the conservation and restoration of healthy seagrass meadows, helping to mitigate the impacts of global change and combat the ongoing biodiversity crisis.

 nature based solutions

-Nature-based solutions in seagrass-invertebrate systems, and our overarching working hypothesis.
-Working with and enhancing nature, by establishing nature based solutions involving positive species interactions rather than a single species, will have far-reaching consequences for responding to societal challenges and for our ability to mitigate and adapt to climate change, ultimately safeguarding human well-being.
-Adapted from Seddon et al. 2018.
+Nature-based solutions in seagrass–invertebrate systems and our working hypothesis.
+Enhancing nature by fostering positive species interactions, rather than focusing on a single species, can help address societal challenges, support climate change mitigation and adaptation, and ultimately safeguard human well-being.
+Adapted from Seddon et al., 2018.

 Project participants